mattvolp/DrivenDb/README.md

 #DrivenDb

-###Version 2.0 - Release Notes
+###Version 2.0 - Unreleased Notes

 In order to continue developing DrivenDb, it seemed necessary to go through the project thoroughly and determine what was valuable.
 In the end, some ideas never took hold.
 As well, my coding practices and standards have changed.
 The core of the library will remain intact.
 Some peripheral concepts and classes will be dropped.
 Namespaces have been reorganized.
 The library in general has been re-branded along with the move to GitHub.
 The goal was for the project to be more focused and current.
-Here is a list of changes:
+Here is a list of changes that are *possibly* coming:

 ### Gained